Yet-Another-Series/Yet_Another_Algorithms_Repository/CONTRIBUTING.md

 * Use meaningful variable, method and function names and comments.
 * No profanity.
 * Use external libraries only when no other solution is possible/plausible.
-* We have defined [skeleton codes](#samples) for some popular languages below.
-Please follow them whenever possible.

 <a name="improving"></a>